palak0617/Hangman-Game/README.md

 1.There are total 6 number of guesses to guess the word before the man hangs.

 2.The hint is being provided.
-For example : if the word is the animal🦁,household material💒 or etc.
+For example : if the word is the animal🦁,household material🏠 or etc.

 GO AHEAD,guess the word and enjoy the game! 😄😆